alexzhangs/weekreport-tool/README.md

     ```
     W30
     This is the weekly report of week 30.

     Each report is started from a WRS(Weekly Report Signature), contains
     an uppercase letter 'W' and followed by the <WEEK NUMBER> of the year.

-    When you are done with this report, put a next WRS.
+    When you are done with this report, put a next WRS after the report.
     Then wr-sender knows that this report is ready to be sent.

     W31